“The Polymerase chain reaction is an in vitro DNA synthesis method in which DNA is amplified using the Taq DNA

 Yet, another amazing modification of the native PCR is the real-time PCR in which using the fluorochrome chemistry, the template DNA can be estimated.

 A probe attached with the fluorochrome emits fluorescence once it is hydrolyzed from the template and the template is measured.

 The amount of fluorescence emitted is directly proportional to the amount of DNA present in the sample.

-This is the principle of the realtime PCR which is now widely used in diagnostic and microbial identification.
+This is the principle of real-time PCR which is now widely used in diagnostic and microbial identification.

 Here the catch is the use of the colored molecule, although, different types of probes are used for different applications.

 Read more: Real-time PCR

 Reverse transcription PCR:

-Reverse transcription PCR is actually a variant of the real-time PCR in which instead of DNA the amount of RNA can be measured.
+Reverse transcription PCR is actually a variant of real-time PCR in which instead of DNA the amount of RNA can be measured.

 An enzyme called reverse transcriptase converts the total mRNA into the cDNA which is measured using the same chemistry of the real-time PCR.

 Thus the amount of the mRNA present in a sample can be estimated using this type of PCR.

-As we know, the total mRNA translates into protein, therefore the gene expression can be measured using the reverse transcription PCR.
+As we know, the total mRNA translates into protein, therefore the gene expression can be measured using reverse transcription PCR.

 Read more: Reverse transcription PCR